Encyclopedia

 Vitakridrinda

-“`html Vitakridrinda: Profile of a Prehistoric Giant Vitakridrinda Vitakridrinda (VEE-tah-kree-DRIN-dah; “Vitakri creature”) is a genus of abelisaurid theropod dinosaur that lived during the Late Cretaceous period, specifically the Maastrichtian stage, about 70 to 66 million years ago.
+Vitakridrinda: Profile of a Prehistoric Giant Vitakridrinda Vitakridrinda (VEE-tah-kree-DRIN-dah; “Vitakri creature”) is a genus of abelisaurid theropod dinosaur that lived during the Late Cretaceous period, specifically the Maastrichtian stage, about 70 to 66 million years ago.
 Its fossils were discovered in the Pab Formation in Balochistan, Pakistan.
-The name refers to the Vitakri Member,
+The name refers to the Vitakri Member, the

 Vitakridrinda Read Post »